-Revenue disaggregated by revenue source for the years ended December 31, 2016, 2017 and 2018 consists of the following:
+Revenue disaggregated by revenue source for the years ended December 31, 2017, 2018 and 2019 consists of the following:

-Year E Inded December 31, 2016 2017 · ( In thousands) Advertising and marketing revenues \$ 570,982 \$ 996,745 \$ 1,499,180 Value-added services revenues 84,818 153,309 219,338 Total revenues \$ 655,800 \$ 1,150,054 \$ 1,718,518
+Ye ar Ended Decembe r 31, 2017 2017 2018 (In thousands) Advertising and marketing revenues \$ 996,745 \$ 1,499,180 \$ 1,530,211 Value-added services revenues 153,309 219,338 236,703 Total revenues \$ 1,150,054 \$ 1,718,518 \$ 1,766,914

 The Group enters into contracts with its customers, which may give rise to contract assets (unbilled revenue) or contract liabilities (deferred revenue).
 The payment terms and conditions within the Group's contracts vary by the type and location of its customers and products or services purchased, the substantial majority of which are due in less than one year.
 No material impact on the contract assets arose from the new guidance of revenue recognition.
 Deferred revenue related to unsatisfied performance obligations at the end of the period mainly consists of the unamortized balance of customer advance of advertising and marketing services.
-The deferred revenues are amortized on a straight-line basis through the service period.
+The deferred revenues are recognized based on customers' consumption or amortized on a straight-line basis through the service period for different products/services.
 Due to the generally short-term duration of the contracts, the majority of the performance obligations are satisfied in the following reporting period.
-The amount of revenue recognized that was included in the deferred revenue balance at the beginning of the period was \$67.2 million for the year ended December 31, 2018.
+The amount of revenue recognized that was included in the deferred revenue balance at the beginning of the periods was \$67.2 million and \$88.3 million for the years ended December 31, 2018 and 2019, respectively.